baharmon/landscape_evolution/README.md

 ## Installation
 * Launch GRASS GIS
-* Install using the GRASS Console / Command Line Interface (CLI) with *g.extension r.evolution url=github.com/baharmon/landscape_evolution*
+* Install using the GRASS Console / Command Line Interface (CLI) with *g.extension r.sim.terrain url=github.com/baharmon/landscape_evolution*
-* Launch from the CLI with *r.evolution --ui*
+* Launch from the CLI with *r.sim.terrain --ui*

 ## Sample dataset
 Clone or download the